ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 1.4.1
+    - better environment map textures, now with stars
+    - changed default `visorReflectionColour` to `1 1 1` to keep the original
+      environment map colour
+    - added `GENERIC` option for custom Kerbals' head and suit settings
+    - some improvements in log messages
+    - fixed trilinear filter not being applied to personalised Kerbal textures
+    - fixed texture clamp mode not being set for `Default/kerbalHead`
 * 1.4.0
     - configuration files use `.cfg` extension again to avoid conflicts with ATM
     - all configuration files are merged, all options can now be in any file